nmshd/documentation/_includes/scenarios/integrate/requests-over-messages.md

 ### Accept

+Firstly, let's consider the case the Recipient wants to [accept the Request]({% link _docs_use-cases/use-case-consumption-accept-incoming-request.md %}).
-If you want to accept the Request you can do so by calling the `PUT /api/v2/Requests/Incoming/{id}/Accept` route.
-You can use the `id` you saved in the previous step.
+For this, use the `id` of the Request you saved in the previous step.
 In the payload you have to accept at least all RequestItems where the `mustBeAccepted` property is set to `true`.
-In case of the example Request the payload is the following:
+In case of the example Request, the payload is the following:

 ```jsonc
 {